EthanSousaProjects/Personal_Server_Setup/README.md

 You can also make users with admin rights to only control the settings of one client.
 So an admin is able to change settings for all clients which use the server but a client specific admin is only able to change settings with regards to specific clients.
 This could be useful in a business environment where you may only want limited access from IT managers to manage only certain clients or as a more secure way to manage clients as you will need multiple passwords to change the settings for all clients.

 - Client Settings - Lastly, the last page is client settings.
 Here you are able to change client specific settings for the clients connected to the server.
 This is useful if you want to make specific settings for a client that may not be the global setting set under the general tab.
-(06/03/2025) I did make it so that my main computer only file backups the user directory.
-This PC is windows and the file format to write in the field is `C:\Users\<Your User name>|<Name to give folder>/follow_symlinks,symlinks_optional,share_hashes,optional;`.
+(Start of 06/03/2025 Edit ) I did make it so that my main computer only file backups the user directory.
+This PC is windows and the file format to write in the field is `C:\Users\<Your User name>|<Name to give folder>/follow_symlinks,symlinks_optional,share_hashes,optional;` (End of 06/03/2025 edit).

 ## Windows/ Linux Setup